 Contributions relating to wages and salaries earned up to the year end have been included in these financial statements.

-Augmentation costs represent amounts recoverable from Employers to improve the benefits of certain members and d) Investment income
+Augmentation costs represent amounts recoverable from Employers to improve the benefits of certain members and these are due to the Open Fund from the relevant Participating Employers.
+These are recognised when agreed with the Participating Employer concerned.